Diving in Myanmar

 Burmese waters have opened recently to tourism, in 1997.
-With over 800 islands sprinkled throughout 12,000 square kilometres of crystaline waters, the possibilities are endless.
+With over 800 islands sprinkled throughout 12,000 square kilometers of crystaline waters, the possibilities are endless.

 Myanmar Mergui Archipelago offers a unique combination of breathtaking tropical islands with white-sand beaches, interesting topography, and little tourists.
 You'll have the best chances to spend a wonderful time!

 Finally, think of extending your stay to explore Myanmar on land.
 From South to North, we have selected five experiences you can do after your liveaboard trip.

 At the moment, divers can only explore the South part of Myanmar, with a liveaboard.
 Often with currents, the dive sites are suitable for advanced and experienced divers.
 The closest dive sites of Myanmar will offer you good macro.
 All the liveaboards start on the Thai side, at Ranong city, located only a few kilometers away from the frontier with Myanmar.
 Liveaboards of Myanmar Mergui Archipelago will also bring you to further away dive sites, where you'll get to see more pelagic life.

 Mergui Archipelago: November to April, water temperature between 24° to 28°C (75° to 82°F)